pfgithub/scpl/docs/actions/formatdate.md

 - `Relative`
 ---
 ### Switch: Include ISO 8601 Time / includeiso8601time (internally WFISO8601IncludeTime)
-**Placeholder**: undefined
-**Default Value**: undefined
 **Allows Variables**: true

 Accepts a string with either true or false or a variable.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFCustomDateFormatParameter